Elio - Freeze Frame Clip

 IN

-Want to watch "Scientific American Frontiers" on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or stream the documentary TV series via subscription can be difficult, so we here at Moviefone want to take the pressure off.
+Want to watch "Scientific American Frontiers" on your TV, phone, or tablet?
+Searching for a streaming service to buy, rent, download, or stream the documentary TV series via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services – including rental, purchase, and subscription options – along with the availability of "Scientific American Frontiers" on each platform.
+We've listed a number of streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Scientific American Frontiers" on each platform.
 Now, before we get into the various whats and wheres of how you can watch "Scientific American Frontiers" right now, here are some details about the PBS show.

-"Scientific American Frontiers" is currently available to stream via subscription, rental, or purchase on and Amazon Video .
+"Scientific American Frontiers" is currently available to stream via subscription, rental, or purchase on PBS Documentaries Amazon Channel, and Amazon Video .